CURRICULUM FOR WALES 2022

 The story so far:

 Both at national level and at school level the curriculum needs to prepare young people to thrive in a future where, digital skills, adaptability and creativity are crucial.
-Where there is a blend of experiences, knowledge and skills, and that is rooted in Welsh values and culture.
+Where there is a blend of experiences, knowledge and skills, that is rooted in Welsh values and culture.

 The curriculum will provide learners with authentic and relevant learning experiences, and equip them with the knowledge, skills and dispositions to respond to future challenges as lifelong learners.

 We will continue to provide a broad and balanced curriculum, which comprises the six areas of learning.
 Welsh, English, Religious Education, relationships and sexuality education, and the three cross-curricular responsibilities of literacy, numeracy and digital competence, must be embedded, in the areas of learning and experience as appropriate.

 |Humanities||Geography, History, RE, Business Studies, and Social Studies|